jorgeluiztaioque/switch-backup.py/README.md

 # switch-backup.py

-This script help you make backups of switchs like:
+This script help you do backups of switchs like:

 TP-Link